OfficeDev/hands-on-labs/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/Lab.md

 ## Exercise 3: Add translation

-In this exercise you will implement the functions to call the [Yandex Translate API](https://translate.yandex.com/developers) and replace selected text in the message that is being composed.
+In this exercise you will implement the functions to call the Yandex Translate API at **translate.yandex.com/developers** and replace selected text in the message that is being composed.

 1. Obtain a free Yandex API key.
-  1. Go to https://translate.yandex.com/developers in your browser.
+  1. Go to **translate.yandex.com/developers** in your browser.
   1. Under **Getting Started**, click the **Get a free API key** link.
   1. Register and get your API key.
 Copy this key, you will need it later.